GordonAlexander/ExLibris-Moodle-Plugins/README.md

 2. Go to Site administration > Notifications and install the plugin.
 3. Complete the plugin settings form.
 The correct settings can be obtained from ExLibris.
 4. Go to Site administration > Development > Purge all caches and click on the Purge all caches button.
-5. Go to Site administration > Plugins > Message outputs > Default message outputs and review the default settings.
+5. Go to Site administration > Plugins > Message outputs > Default message outputs and setup the default settings.

 N.B.
 If these settings need changing they can be found at Site administration > Plugins > Message outputs.